microsoft/WhatTheHack/031-DevOpsWithGitHub/Student/Challenge-05.md

 - Rerun the workflow.
 When your workflow completes successfully, go to the Azure portal to see the new `test` App Service.
     **NOTE:** If you were supplied Azure connection details your coach may need to help you see this.

 - If everything worked, replace the "test" in your `targetEnv` with "prod" and rerun the workflow.
-When your workflow completes successfully, go to the Azure portal to see the new `prod` App Service. **Note: if you were supplied Azure connection details your coach may need to help you see this**
+When your workflow completes successfully, go to the Azure portal to see the new `prod` App Service.
+   **NOTE:** If you were supplied Azure connection details your coach may need to help you see this.

 You should see now have all three environments in Azure.